HRG-Lab/sdr-coursework/README.md

 Tutorials about software defined radios, and associated software / libraries

-This repository is split in to lessons intended to bring anyone up to speed with Software defined radios (SDRs) and software like gnuradio.
-Each lesson is a jupyter notebook with relevant documentation, references, and screenshots.
+This repository contains the course material for Penn State's EE5XX, as well as a basic introduction to gnuradio for anyone looking to get up and running quickly.
+Each lesson in the Intro to SDR is a jupyter notebook with relevant documentation, references, and screenshots.
+The material for the course is split into 7 units, each of which cover a two week period.

 This tutorial was written with gnuradio gr-maint branch, version 3.8 and uhd version 3.5